benyanke/docs/_posts/networking/centos/2019-02-28-centos-vlan-trunking.markdown

 Often, there is a version of this file already in place without the vlan id you can use as a basis.

-Update the file to look like this:
+Create the file similar to this:

 ```
 VLAN=yes